dojo/docs/dojox/grid/LazyTreeGrid.rst

                                                                                                                      An example query that is a query object would be like: { attrFoo: "value*"}.
 Which generally means match all items where they have an attribute named attrFoo, with a value that starts with 'value'.
-It is more like a simple filter because that only be used to compare items' attribute and query object atribute are equal or not. treeModel                             dijit.tree.ForestStoreModel          null                                      This parameter is used instead of using aggregates in dojox.grid.TreeGrid.
+It is more like a simple filter because that only be used to compare items' attribute and query object attribute are equal or not. treeModel                             dijit.tree.ForestStoreModel          null                                      This parameter is used instead of using aggregates in dojox.grid.TreeGrid.
 Its mainly role
                                       /dojox.grid.LazyTreeGridStoreModel                                             in Lazy-loading-TreeGrid is to indicate the children attribute name of data item. colSpans                              Object                               null                                      A Json object that flexibly defines detail column spans for all levels.
 This is a new